-Jefferson County Search Dog Association is a non-profit, 501(c)3 organization that provides search and rescue services to the Kentucky Area 4 region and surrounding areas as needed.
-JCSDA's region covers 10 counties in Kentucky and will respond as mutual aid outside it's area if requested.
+Jefferson County, Search Dog Association, is a non-profit, 501(c)3 organization that provides search and rescue services to the Kentucky Area 4 region and surrounding areas as needed.
+JCSDA's territory covers ten counties in Kentucky and will respond as mutual aid outside its area if requested.

 Immediately call your local law enforcement agency.

-Search your home If your child is missing from your home, make sure you search through:
+Search your home.
+If your child is missing from your home, make sure you search through the following:

-When you call your local law enforcement Provide them with your child’s name, date of birth, height, weight, and descriptions of any other unique identifiers such as eyeglasses and braces.
-Tell them when you noticed your child was missing and what clothing he or she was wearing.
+When you call your local law enforcement, please Provide them with your child’s name, date of birth, height, weight, and descriptions of any other unique identifiers such as eyeglasses and braces.
+Tell them when you noticed your child was missing their clothing.

 Contact Friends and Family If there is a chance that the missing individual could be with a friend or family member, take steps to reach out.
-Carelessness miscommunications, misunderstandings can cause individuals to “disappear” only to be found with a friend or other family member a few hours later.
-Cover all your bases to ensure that the individual truly is missing.
-If friends and family have not seen the individual and cannot offer up any insight to where he or she may be.
+Carelessness, miscommunications, and misunderstandings can cause individuals to “disappear” only to be found with a friend or other family member a few hours later.
+Cover all your bases to ensure that the individual is missing if friends and family have not seen the individual and cannot offer any insight into where they may be.

-Missing persons cases are serious matters.
-If you're missing a child or other family member, you're not alone.
+Missing person cases are serious matters.
+You're not alone if you're missing a child or other family member.
 There are clear actions that can be taken to increase the chances of your loved one being found quickly and safely.

-When we start an actual search depends on many things.
-Before we will enter a missing person case, the missing persons family should have already filed and have a documented missing person report with the law enforcement agency in the city where the missing person was last seen.
+When we start, an actual search depends on many things.
+Before we enter a missing person case, the missing person's family should have already filed and have a documented missing person report with the law enforcement agency in the city where the missing person was last seen.

-* We do realize that there can be special circumstances where we have to go on a case by case basis.
+* We realize there can be exceptional circumstances where we have to go on a case-by-case basis.

-Prior to your conversation with our Search Coordinator you should gather the following items:
+Before your conversation with our Search Coordinator, you should gather the following items:

 • An accurate description of the missing person